 Lots of Easter traditions stem from Christian celebrations and customs.
-Some are just great ways to get the family together and enjoy quality time over the holidays together.
+Some are just great ways to spend time together and enjoy quality time over the holidays.
 Fortunately, most of them taste delicious too - so here are some of our favourite foodie customs to follow every year.

 Eating fish instead of meat on Good Friday

 This tradition started when Catholics abstained from eating meat from warm-blooded animals on Fridays, as penance for Jesus’ death.
 The fish also became a secret symbol (still used today) of Christianity when the religion was banned.
 Others claim it was a ruse in the Middle Ages to help the Italian fish industry during lent.
-Whatever the reasons, cooking a delicious salmon dish on Good Friday is a great way to start the Easter celebrations with friends and family.
+Whatever the reasons, cooking a delicious salmon dish on Good Friday is a great way to start the Easter celebrations.

 Handing out the Hot Cross Buns

 Another Good Friday tradition, baking Hot Cross Buns is another family ‘must’ at this time of year.
 The cross decoration acts as a Christian symbol, with the spices signifying the spices used to embalm Jesus at his burial.
 Lots of different variations are available these days, from simple buns to more indulgent, extra fruity options - and even Hot Cross Bun flavoured fudge for something a little different.

 Throwing a cracking Easter Egg Hunt

 Easter wouldn’t be Easter for the kids without a big chocolate chase.
-Waking up to clues from the Easter Bunny on Sunday morning will make it a memorable morning for the little ones, and following a trail full of treats is a wonderful way for the whole family to spend quality time with each other.
+Waking up to clues from the Easter Bunny on Sunday morning will make it a memorable morning for the little ones, and following a trail full of treats is a wonderful way for the family to spend quality time with each other.